-If applicable, laboratories must participate in several external single-blind performance evaluation programs required by the Analytical Support Agreement.
-All results that are officially reported by the responsible agency (EPA or DOE) during the period of evaluation are used in computing the single-blind performance evaluation score.
-Single-blind performance evaluation program results are categorized into radiochemistry, organic, and inorganic methodology areas.
+If applicable, laboratories must participate in several external single blind performance evaluation (PE) programs required by the Analytical Support Agreement.
+All results that are officially reported by the responsible agency (EPA or DOE) during the period of evaluation are used in computing the single blind PE score.
+Single blind PE program results are categorized into radiochemistry, organic, and inorganic methodology areas.

-9.3.3.2 Double Blind Performance Evaluation Program
+9.3.3.2 Double Blind PE Program

-BJC manages a double-blind performance evaluation program to quantitatively evaluate the total laboratory process.
-Laboratories receive performance evaluation samples from the BJC Performance Evaluation Sample Laboratory.
+Bechtel Jacobs Company manages a double blind PE program to quantitatively evaluate the total laboratory process.
+Laboratories receive PE samples from the Bechtel Jacobs Company PE Sample Laboratory.
 Performance samples are unknown to the laboratory receiving them and are placed within a set of samples going to that laboratory.
-Once the project data have been received, the performance evaluation results are evaluated and scored.
-Double-blind performance evaluation program results are categorized into radiological, organic, and inorganic methodology areas.
+Once the project data have been received, the PE results are evaluated and scored.
+Double blind PE program results are categorized into radiological, organic, and inorganic methodology areas.

-Single- and double-blind performance evaluation scores are combined to obtain a total Integrated Performance Indicator Program performance evaluation score.
-A laboratory must score 80% or better to remain in good standing.
+Single and double blind PE scores are combined to obtain a total IPIP PE score.
+A laboratory must score $\geq 80\%$ to remain in good standing.
 A score of 64 to 79% would result in a laboratory being placed on probation.